Skip to content

 Important to note:

 You will need to take this pill at the same time each day.
-If you think this may not be possible, take a look at our Long Acting Contraception Methods.
+If you think this may not be possible, take a look at our Long Acting Reversible Contraception.

 Sometimes called ‘the mini pill’, the difference between the progestogen-only pill (POP) and the combined pill, is that the POP contains only one hormone, progestogen, instead of two.
 This means the POP can be used safely by more people than the combined pill, as progestogen is associated with fewer risks.